Ibinayo/Next_word_project/README.md

 ### How to start the application

 - Open the project folder in an editor(VS code, etc) or the command-line/terminal
+- Install the packages in the requirements.txt fie
+>`frankiw:~/Next_Word_Project$ pip install -r requirements.txt `<br>

+- The above code installs the packages in the requirements file necessary to run the project.

 - Confirm the project's content

 > `frankiw:~/Next_Word_Project$ ls`<br>